 How to Read the Clock:

-The cells are illuminated by RGB LEDs and by default, the time is shown in white.
-To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become blue filled for 10s on the quarter.
-In the product photos, it’s showing 3/4 filled – 45min.
+The cells are illuminated by RGB LEDs and by default, the time is shown in white (this can be changed with the ‘set’ button).
+To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become filled for 10s every quarter, with the colour dependant on the time of day.
+In the product photos, it’s showing blue 3/4 filled – 45min.
 At midday, a special rainbow effect displays for 1min (shown in the product photos too).

-Inside is an Arduino with a real-time clock (RTC) to keep time.
-The clock has a coin cell so it won’t lose this time reference without power.
-The display requires a 5V 0.5A supply to function however – included.
-In order to set the time, one presses a small button near the power jack.
+Inside is a custom PCB with real-time clock (RTC) to keep time.
+The display requires a standard Micro USB to function (included).
+In order to set the time or display colour, one presses a small button near the power input.
 The grid changes red to show setting mode; pressing the button increments the minutes.

-I make these to order by hand so there is a lead time of up to 2 weeks.
-Generally it will be more like 1 week.
-I am able to provide minor customisations for this reason however, such as LED colour, engraving or wood stain (natural is standard).
+If I do not have stock I make these to order by hand so there is a lead time of up to 2 weeks.
+Generally it will be more like 2-3 days as I have one in stock.
+I am able to provide minor customisations for this reason however, such as default LED colour, engraving or wood stain (natural is standard).
 Please ask if you have something else you think of.
-You’re getting a unique hand-made item and the pricing isn’t a coincidence!